 So, while He didn't die "in our place," or pay the penalty "in our place" (since most of us still die, and since He didn't remain dead), Christ did die in order that the penalty could be justly set aside at whatever point God decides to do so for each of us (although "every man in his own order"), at which time each of us will be justified, be resurrected (if we've died), and be made free from even being able to die ever again (be made immortal, in other words).
 That's not all, though.
-Because He died for our sins, He not only condemned sin (not us - sin itself) in the flesh, but His death also put away sin, removing sin from the equation for all humanity altogether, even if perhaps only proleptically for the time being (thus making Him the antitype of the goat in the wilderness in the Mosaic law, among other things), and if sin has been put away, in some ways it can be said that it's ultimately no longer something anyone needs to worry about at all (and in the long run, humanity as a whole definitely doesn't have to
+Because He died for our sins, He not only condemned sin (not us - sin itself) in the flesh,629 but His death also put away \sin ,630 removing sin from the equation for all humanity altogether, even if perhaps only proleptically for the time being (thus making Him the antitype of the goat in the wilderness in the Mosaic law,631 among other things), and if sin has been put away, in some ways it

-&lt;sup>628 For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: - Romans 8:3
+629 For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: - Romans 8:3

-&lt;sup>629 For then must he often have suffered since the foundation of the world: but now once in the end of the world hath he appeared to put away sin by the sacrifice of himself. - Hebrews 9:26
+$^{^{630}}$ For then must he often have suffered since the foundation of the world: but now once in the end of the world hath he appeared to put away sin by the sacrifice of himself. - Hebrews 9:26